The Best Affordable Running Shoes in 2018

 - Less-durable than other running shoes

-- May be hard to use if you’re not accustomed to running with a natural stance
+- May be hard to use if you’re not accustomed to running with a natural stride

 Hoka One One Cavu

-The Hoka One Cavu is a running shoe for those that prefer agility yet have flat or wide feet.
-Using its low-cut design, minimal support, and minimal stability, the Hoka One Cavu has many features designed to help you achieve quick starts and stops.
+The Hoka One Cavu is a running shoe for those who want a light, yet cushioned neutral running shoe.
+Using its low-cut design, minimal support, and minimal stability, the Hoka One Cavu provides the cushioning Hoka is known for with a light and nimble running shoe.

 - High energy return from each step